gto76/python-cheatsheet/README.md

 <Logger>.propagate = <bool>                       # Cuts off ancestors' handlers if False.
 ```
 * **Parent logger can be specified by naming the child logger `'<parent>.<name>'`.**
-* **If logger doesn't have a set level it inherits it from the first ancestor that does.**
+* **If logger doesn't have a set level, it inherits it from the first ancestor that does.**
 * **Formatter also accepts: pathname, filename, funcName, lineno, thread and process.**
 * **RotatingFileHandler creates and deletes files based on 'maxBytes', 'backupCount' args.**
 * **An object with `'filter(<LogRecord>)'` method (or the method itself) can be added to loggers and handlers via addFilter().
 Message is dropped if filter() returns a false value.**